sfdcai/openwrt-telegram/README.md

   inline buttons so you can approve, block, pause or whitelist the device directly from chat.
 Enable `enhanced_notifications` to add HTML cards and a quick client status graph to that message.
+- Use `/clients` or `/menu → Clients` to browse pending devices with paginated inline buttons.
+The same selector appears when you run `/approve`, `/block`, `/pause`, `/resume`, `/whitelist` or `/forget` without arguments so you can confirm the target before applying a change.
+- `/block` now presents two buttons: **🌐🚫 Block internet** limits WAN access by dropping packets headed to the configured WAN interfaces while keeping LAN reachability intact, and **⛔ Block network** isolates the device entirely.
+  Configure the WAN interface list under **WAN interfaces** in the web UI to suit your topology (e.g. `wan, wan6, pppoe-wan`).
 - The web UI mirrors the same controls and shows live connection/"last seen" data pulled from DHCP leases and `ip neigh`.
 - Approving a client removes it from the block list, pausing moves it to a